-Solar greenhouse design begins with choosing the correct orientation for your greenhouse.
-For those in the Northern hemisphere, this means maximizing Southern exposure of your greenhouse.
-The length of the greenhouse (longer dimension) should face South as this is where the majority of light comes from in the Northern hemisphere.
-The North side of the greenhouse will collect little, if any light, and is best insulated to reduce heat loss.
+Solar greenhouse design begins with choosing the correct orientation for your greenhouse on your given site.
+For those in the Northern hemisphere, the length of the greenhouse (longer dimension) should face south as this is where the majority of light comes from.
+The north side of the greenhouse will collect little, if any light, and should be insulated to reduce heat loss.
 This is pretty well-known when it comes to designing solar greenhouses, but let’s go over some common questions that arise when siting and orienting your greenhouse.

 What makes a good greenhouse location?

 - Full access to light

 - Limited shading: Identify any nearby trees or other structures that could shade the greenhouse.
-Note shadows are less important in the summer, when shade will be helpful to reduce heat gain.
-Deciduous trees can shade the greenhouse in the summer, but allow full light in the winter when they lose their leaves.
+Note that shadows are less important in the summer, when shade will be helpful to reduce heat gain.
+Deciduous trees can shade the greenhouse in the summer, but may allow full light in the winter when they lose their leaves.
 Thus, it’s good to evaluate when the object will shade the greenhouse.

 - Accessibility: Greenhouses need attention and it should be in a location you can easily get to

 Above: The length of this attached 12 x 16 greenhouse faces south (*we no longer design greenhouses of this size).
 Below: You can see how little light comes directly from the north in this picture of a 10 x 12 greenhouse and chicken coop (*we no longer design greenhouses of this size).
 The profound shading on the north side indicates that very little light is coming from this direction.
 For that reason, the north side of a solar greenhouse is a good space to attach a storage shed, chicken coop or another structure that does not need direct light.

 Attached or detached greenhouse?

-A South-facing wall of another structure can be a great site for greenhouse.
+A south-facing wall of another structure can be a great site for a solar greenhouse.
 Attached greenhouses have a number of advantages: